 - Find your Type-A ticket and, below it, click Manage Order

 At Type-A, we want everyone to be comfortable and the focus to be on power learning and networking.
 The conference has a dress uncode.
 This means that if you look forward to the rare opportunity to hang out with adults and get all dolled up, by all means do so.
 If you prefer to be more comfortable, casual clothes are fine, too.
-It is recommended that you bring comfortable shoes if you plan to walk around Charlotte (a must-do!).
-A cardigan is a good idea for session rooms, which can get chilly.
+It is recommended that you bring comfortable shoes if you plan to walk around downtown Asheville (a must-do!).

 The conference will have breakfasts and lunches on Friday, Saturday and Sunday, and there may also be snack breaks.
 We provide coffee throughout the day’s programming.
 Dinner, however, is not provided, but there is time allowed each evening to go get dinner.
 The hotel is situated right in the heart of Charlotte, and there are many wonderful restaurants within walking distance.
 There are options ranging from inexpensive to expensive.